Senths02/portfolio/src/content/watch-party-data.md

 ### Straight to the party

->For the alternative experience (without a waiting area), I moved all the functionality in the waiting area to the side panel in the media player.
+>For the alternative journey (without a waiting area), I moved all the functionality in the waiting area to the side panel in the media player.

 Without a waiting area, users would go directly to the streaming area.